apache/sirona/src/site/markdown/cube.md

 To push metrics (Gauges + Counters) to Cube you can use the dedicated `DataStore`: `org.apache.sirona.cube.CubeDataStore`.

-Simply add to `commons-monitoring.properties` the line:
+Simply add to `sirona.properties` the line:

 <pre class="prettyprint linenums"><![CDATA[
 org.apache.sirona.store.DataStore = org.apache.sirona.cube.CubeDataStore